Where We Be

 oldest known prehistoric sculptures, the Venus of Berekhat Ram, discovered in the Golan Heights.

-In the state hall of the Knesset are three huge and fantastic tapestries by Marc Chagall.
+In the state hall of the Knesset are three huge tapestries by Marc Chagall.

 The leftmost tapestry shows the joyous "Return to Zion" with King David playing his lyre.